Siege of Khartoum: Gordon's preparations

 Gordon arrived at Khartoum on 18 February 1884, finding it was safely occupied by a garrison of 7,000 Egyptian troops and 27,000 civilians.
 However three smaller garrisons, at Sennar, Tokar and Sinkat, were under siege by the Mahdists.
 Rather than evacuating Khartoum immediately, Gordon declared his intention to extricate the other garrisons, and set about administering Sudan.
 His first actions were to reverse several policies introduced by the Egyptians since he had last been Governor-General five years earlier: arbitrary imprisonments were cancelled, torture was halted and its instruments were destroyed, and taxes were remitted.
 To enlist the support of the population, Gordon re-legalised slavery in Sudan, despite having (unsuccessfully) attempted to abolish it in his previous term.
 This decision was popular in Khartoum, but caused controversy in Britain.

 Seeking to bolster Khartoum's defences, Gordon then attempted to secure reinforcements.
 He requested a regiment of Turkish soldiers from the Ottomans, who were still the nominal overlords, which was rebuffed.
 He then asked the British for a unit of Muslim Indian troops, and later for 200 native British soldiers.
 These were also refused by the Gladstone cabinet, which was still intent upon evacuation and adamant they would make no military intervention in Sudan.

-Gordon began to resent the government's policy, and his telegrams to the British office in Cairo became more acrimonious.
+Gordon began to resent the government's policy, and his telegrams to the British office in Cairo became more bitter.
 He declared himself honour-bound to rescue the garrisons and defend the Sudanese in Khartoum; it is unclear whether this was a deliberate attempt to delay the evacuation (or avoid it entirely).
 On 8 April he wrote: "I leave you with the indelible disgrace of abandoning the garrisons" and added that such a course would be "the climax of meanness".